HSR-KAN: Efficient Hyperspectral Image Super-Resolution via Kolmogorov-Arnold Networks

 To comprehensively evaluate the significance of the KAN layer, we replace it with widely used computational modules, including MLP, CNN, and self-attention.
 The performance of these ablation models is presented in the first three rows of Table \ref{tab:ablation}.
 The results indicate that none of these alternative modules can surpass the original KAN-based design in terms of super-resolution accuracy.
 Specifically, MLP struggles to effectively capture complex spatial-spectral dependencies, CNN exhibits limitations in long-range feature modeling, and self-attention introduces high computational costs without yielding a corresponding improvement in performance.

-\subsubsection{Impact of KAN-Fusion.}
+\subsubsection{Impact of KAN-Fusion}

-KAN-Fusion as a KAN-based fusion module, is compared with \textit{Stack Fusion} (the LR-HSI is simply upsampled and concatenated with HR-HSI) used by Fusformer and HSR-Diff.
-Experimental results, as shown in the fourth row of Table \ref{tab:ablation}.
-Results show that the PSNR of Stack Fusion-based model is far less than that of KAN-Fusion-based baseline, highlighting the effectiveness of KAN-Fusion in enhancing image reconstruction quality.
+KAN-Fusion, a fusion module based on KAN, is compared with \textit{Stack Fusion}, where the LR-HSI is simply upsampled and concatenated with the HR-MSI, as utilized in Fusformer and HSR-Diff.
+The experimental results, presented in the fourth row of Table \ref{tab:ablation}, reveal a significant performance gap.
+Specifically, the PSNR of the Stack Fusion-based model is considerably lower than that of the KAN-Fusion-based baseline, highlighting the effectiveness of KAN-Fusion in enhancing image reconstruction quality.

-\subsubsection{Impact of Sparse Loss.}
+\subsubsection{Impact of Sparse Loss}

 The introduction of B-spline functions achieves finer granularity in weight adjustment, but it also tends to lead to overfitting.
 Therefore, the introduction of a regularized sparsity loss function is particularly necessary.
 To quantitatively analyze the effect of the sparsity loss function, we compare the performance of models with and without it, with the comparative results listed in the fifth row of Table \ref{tab:ablation}.
-The variation in loss and PSNR values in Fig. \ref{fig:ablation}.
+The variation in loss and PSNR values in Fig.~\ref{fig:ablation}.
 These exprimental results indicate that during the training process, initial convergence rate is faster without using a sparsity loss function, but as the model training progresses, the convergence rate significantly lags behind that of the training using a sparsity loss function.
 Overall, training HSR-KAN with a sparsity loss function can significantly enhance the upper limit of network performance.network performance.

-\subsubsection{Impact of Channel Attention Block.}
+\subsubsection{Impact of Channel Attention Block}